-Andrea Williamson, Area Director of Revenue Management

 Think of how much better your team’s communication, collaboration, and engagement would be.

-This three-hour workshop will leverage fun role plays and exercises to help a team understand how each of their team members is wired, what’s similar between them, and what differences to remember.
+This workshop will leverage fun role plays and exercises to help a team understand how each of their team members is wired, what’s similar between them, and what differences to remember.

 The Myers-Briggs Type Indicator (MBTI) is the world’s most popular assessment.
 It is taken by more than two million people per year.